steptools/STEPNode/CONTRIBUTING.md

 v8::Local<v8::Value> CharTov8String(char* arr);	     		//To JS

-// See below for usage in functions
+// See following section for examples

 ```